tommywalkie/mecanojob-test/README.md

 Appointment scheduling system, intended for a technical test for MecanoJob.

+The project is currently hosted on my personal website: https://mecanojob-test.tommywalkie.com.

 ## Project structure

 The project is a monorepo with a client and a server.